SamHatami/SamLabs.Gfx/SamLabs.Gfx.Viewer/Core/ServiceModules/ServiceModuleReadMe.md

 ﻿### Service Modules

-Used for composition root to build up the application.
+Used in composition root to build up the application.